 The grazing of fodder crops should be timed to occur when the plants are well anchored in the soil and at phases in the growth cycle when the plants are at their most nutritious.
-This will vary between plant species, but is generally before the plant enters the reproductive phase and begins to hay off.
+This will vary between plant species but is generally before the plant enters the reproductive phase and begins to hay off.

 Forage crops can be grown for the sole purpose of fodder conservation.
 Fodder conservation can be a useful way to make the most of forage that is surplus to a grazing requirement.
 Forage crops are generally conserved as hay or silage, depending upon the crop and the intended use of the forage.

-The timing of both grazing events and the cutting for hay or silage are critical to ensuring that the quality and quantity of conserved fodder are optimised – generally when earlier when the forage quality (digestibility or energy content) is highest.
+The timing of both grazing events and the cutting for hay or silage are critical to ensuring the quality and quantity of conserved fodder are optimised – generally earlier when the forage quality (digestibility or energy content) is highest.

 Pests and diseases can damage forage crops if they are not dealt with soon after a problem is identified.